 Bakers use flavorings such as gingerbread, vanilla, Boston creme pie, fruity pebbles, caramel, red velvet, Neapolitan, creamsicle, frosted flakes, cookies and cream, cheesecake, Nutella, tiramisu, Nanaimo bar, and cinnamon toast crunch.
 And it doesn’t come cheap.

 To make perfect macarons, one needs patience.
 Bakers consider this factor when pricing their macarons.
 In total, it takes around two hours and 30 minutes.
 It takes half an hour of preparation, over an hour of waiting, ten minutes of cooking, thirty minutes of cooling, and fifteen minutes of filling and sandwiching.

 Not every pastry chef is trained to make this delicate treat.
 For instance, under-mixed batter causes grainy shells with nipples.
 If the baking sheet is not tapped right after piping, the macarons can crack.
 Similarly, if the shells are not rested long enough or the environment is too humid, the shells don’t develop good skin.
 Moreover, if the batter is too wet, macarons don’t develop those ruffled feet.

 About Macaron Queen

-We make dozens of delectable macaron flavors, including red velvet, key lime, champagne, and french raspberry.
+We make dozens of delectable macaron flavors, including red velvet, key lime, champagne, french macarons Paris, and french raspberry.
 Our macarons are said to taste better than the originals from France.
 What started as a personal passion for making savory, edible treasures for close friends and family quickly became a fast-growing business.
 We now make these treats for private parties, celebrities, fashion spreads, music videos, and movie sets.

 You can reach out to us at (908) 867-8336.
 You can also fill our online contact form here.